Douglas Haig, 1st Earl Haig: In popular culture

 Haig appeared as himself in the films Under Four Flags (1918) and Remembrance (1927).

 Haig has commonly been portrayed as an inept commander who exhibited callous disregard for the lives of his soldiers.
 Sometimes the criticism is more against the generation of British generals which he is deemed to represent, a view aired by writers such as John Laffin (British Butchers and Bunglers of World War One) and John Mosier (Myth of the Great War).
 Alan Clark's book The Donkeys (1961) led to the popularisation of the phrase 'lions led by donkeys' to describe British generalship.
-A critical biographer finds "no evidence of widespread contempt for Haig; the claim that ordinary soldiers universally thought him a butcher does not accord with their continued willingness to fight".
+A critical biographer finds "no evidence of widespread contempt for Haig".

-Haig was played by John Mills in the 1969 film Oh!
-What a Lovely War, in which much of the dialogue is taken from The Donkeys.
+In the Joan Littlewood musical Oh, What a Lovely War! which was opposed by the Haig family, he was portrayed by George Sewell.
+Haig was played by John Mills in the film version, in which much of the dialogue is taken from The Donkeys.
 He is portrayed as being indifferent to the fate of the troops under his command.

-In the 1989 BBC comedy series Blackadder Goes Forth, Haig, played by Geoffrey Palmer, makes an appearance in the final episode.
+In the 1989 BBC comedy series Blackadder Goes Forth, Haig, played by Geoffrey Palmer, appears in the final episode.
 Referring to the limited gains made during the 1915–1917 offensives, Blackadder says: "Haig is about to make yet another gargantuan effort to move his drinks cabinet six inches closer to Berlin".

-In the 1985 Australian television mini-series Anzacs, Haig was played by Noel Trevarthen as a cold and aloof man whose scepticism about the fighting abilities of the Australian and New Zealand troops arriving on the Western Front in 1916 was aggravated by the conduct of the Australians behind the lines.
-The series also portrayed British prime minister Lloyd George having a strong dislike of Haig and wishing to see him removed from command in 1917.